spinks/Formality/README.md

 ## Authentication
 ### `POST gtokenin`
 Responds with status 200 if the passed idtoken was able to be verified with the Google API.
-Also in response are cookied the jwtoken and jwrefresh token.
+Also in response the jwtoken and jwrefresh token are returned in the Set-Cookie header.
 The jwtoken expires in 10 minutes, however on other routes if the jwrefresh token is passed it will generate and cookie a new jwtoken, and continue with the original request.
 #### Resource URL
 `https://formality.eu-gb.cf.appdomain.cloud/gtokenin`
 #### Resource Information